 What I ate: Chicken Shawerma Sandwich for 1300kr ($11.50)

 Cuisine: Sandwiches and subs

+This place features on the list of Icelanders who find themselves asking: Where to eat in Reykjavik on a budget?!
 This no-frills sub and sandwich place reportedly gets quite busy on weekends, especially since it’s one of the few places in town that stays open late at night and serves the voracious appetites of drunk party-goers.
 In the day, it’s quiet and bright with lots of seating.
 Choose from sandwiches, subs, and hamburgers.
 I’m not sure why I tried the Curry Sandwich (curried chicken), maybe it’s about wanting a good laugh about how every confusing combination of flavors is labeled ‘curry’ around the world, but it was actually quite good and not as greasy as I was told it would be.

 What I ate: Curry Sandwich for 990kr ($8.74)